Bearing

 - Directed parallel rigidity of the formation;

-- Convergence and the quality of initial position estimates in the network
+- Convergence and the quality of initial position estimates in the framework

 If underlying undirected formation is non-rigid, then directed formation cannot be rigid.
 Thus, undirected rigidity is a necessary condition for directed rigidity.
 On the other hand, when we associate a direction to each link in a rigid undirected formation, directed parallel rigidity is not necessarily guaranteed, because an in-degree of a node may be set to